Schmidt1230/Schmidt1230/README.md

 ## Education

 **North-West University (NWU), Potchefstroom**
-*Bachelor's Degree in Information Technology (Expected completion: 2024)*
+*Bachelor's Degree in Information Technology with distinction

 - **Golden Key International Honour Society**: Recognized for academic excellence, invited to join the top 15% of my class.